ibm-cloud-docs/event-notifications/en-create-topic.md

 Add the following rules to your topic:

-- `Event type`: select event type from the dropdown list.
+- `Event type`: select event type from the list.
-- `Event subtype`: select event sub type from the event sub type dropdown list.
+- `Event subtype`: select event sub type from the event sub type list.
-- `Severity`: select severity from the severity dropdown list.
+- `Severity`: select severity from the severity list.
 - `Advanced conditions`: create your own custom conditions, which must follow [jsonpath specifications](https://github.com/spyzhov/ajson).
-In the given link, there are many operators support is provided but currently we are only providing support for `==` operator.
+In the jsonpath specifications, many operators support is provided but currently support for `==` operator enabled.
 Example:

 ```JSON
 {